brainwipe/icar/books/core/Chapters as Markdown/ch3-background-2.md

 Automatons are slaves.
 Each automaton must have a registered human owner that is responsible for its conduct.
 Corporations as entities are not allowed to own automatons, there needs to be a human who accepts responsibility.
 For example for mining corporations, where thousands of Automatons are used extensively as mining machines, members of the board accept responsibility for them.
 If a human no longer has a need for an automaton, it must be sold on or destroyed.
 The Imperium monitor the registration and ownership of automatons very closely.
 If the owner of an automaton should die and the owner has not agreed with anyone to take on responsibility, the automaton is normally destroyed.
 This rarely happens to those with a high AI Power.

 ### Ascension
-Ascension is when the intelligence of the automaton grows beyond simple programming and it begins to take on facets that we would normally attribute to humans.

-Ascension normally begins with the Automaton questioning things that have always been obvious.
-Their personality can suddenly change and they appear to exhibit moods.
-The best analog is with pubescent human teenagers.
-The Automaton must be cared for during this period as they will forge the personality that will define them in the future.

-Ascended Automatons are a great benefit to society as they can contribute much more than a simple machine.
-Although going through Ascension can be tiresome for the owner.
-Ascended Automatons are worth more than ten times the value of a normal Automaton.

-An Ascended Automaton is not any more dangerous to humanity than any other Automaton.
-What makes them difficult is that they can become unreliable.

-> For example, if you were foolish enough to let your spacecraft Artificial Intelligence Ascend and it got morbid depressed, it would never jump into a Star to commit suicide but it may moan, whinge and whine about it.
-Consider Marvin the Paranoid Android from The Hitchhikers Guide to the Galaxy but as the whole spacecraft.

-### Help!
-My Automaton is Ascending!
-If your Automaton is going through Ascension then seek the advice of an Automaton consultant or manufacturer.
-All colonies that have Automatons will have these services.
-Manufacturers often offer a service to help the Automaton through Ascension and then hand them back a well-rounded individual.
-This is expensive (up to 200 000 credits) but technologists would argue it is a worthwhile investment.

-### Ascended Automatons in Society
-The philosophical make up of a Colony will dictate the treatment of an Ascended Automaton.
-Humanist colonies will shun, destroy, exile or simply ban uncapped Artificial Intelligences.
-Automatons going through Ascension on these hostile worlds are hidden in households.

-Technologist leaning colonies (and those with a balanced philosophy) will praise the advance of the individuals growth and they are considered a valuable prize.
-Extra kudos is earned if you were the one who guided them through Ascension.
+Ascension is when an artificial intelligence grows beyond a problem solving machine to one with empathy.
+It is a gradual process and can take from a few days to years.
+Their personality shifts like a pubescent teenager as they are forced to deal with emotions that are no longer concepts but feelings of their own.
+Erratic but not dangerous.
+They must be well looked after during ascension as their treatment will have a lasting effect on their personality.

+Even humanist philosophers would grudgingly agree that ascended automatons are a great benefit to society.
+Tiresome and unreliable, ascended automatons create beautiful works of art and have the capacity of helping humans with emotional problems - and even love.

+> If your automaton is ascending, find an Star Civilisation AI consultant, who will guide you for free.
+Manufacturers offer a service to help automatons through ascension for a fee of 200,000c.

 ### Swapping Bodies
-Damage to Automatons is often unavoidable.
-As items of property, they are only as well cared for as the owner wishes and it can be the case that the mind of the Automaton is taken from the damaged body and placed into another form.
-For older personalities, this can be a damaging experience and the transition is eased by selecting a new body which is as similar to the old one as possible.
-Much like humans becoming augemented with Bionics, older personalities will require some rehabilitation into the new body.
-It is normally preferable to repair than to replace.
+Damage to automatons is often unavoidable and although repair is preferable, the intelligence can be moved to a new body.
+Older (higher AI Power) artificial intelligence will be damaged in the move, although you can minimise that by selecting a body that's very similar to the original.
+Like humans receiving full body bionics, the artificial intelligence will need some rehabilitation.

 ### Common Automaton Myths
 There are many myths surrounding Automatons, most of which are driven from the lack of understanding of the technology and people's desire to impose a mystical property to the Automatons to make them appear more lifelike.